-Smoke and Burning
+Smoke and burning

 Did you know that your stove or open fire produces tiny, harmful particles that are damaging to your health?